ygngy/godot-android-billing-ir/README_EN.md

 <br>

 This plugin provides the possibility to use the in-app purchase of [CafeBazaar](https://cafebazaar.ir) and [Myket](https://myket.ir) stores for the [Godot](https://godotengine.org) game engine.

+**Note: This plugin is designed and tested for Godot version 3.5.1 and may not work in other versions.**

 <br>